oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Create Vault](images/select-compartment-create-vault.png)

 4. Enter a name for your Vault.
-Please follow the naming convention:
+Please follow the naming convention: ocw23-OCI-Vault-XXX where XXX is your number student.

      ![Enter name for Vault](images/create-name-vault.png)